NOC Tools and Software in 2026: An Operational Perspective

 BigPanda Logo

 BigPanda is an industry-leading event correlation platform powered by AIOps.
 The platform helps enterprises significantly reduce IT noise and detect incidents in real time before they escalate into outages.
-One of BigPanda’s greatest strengths is its vendor-agnostic nature, which allows it to correlate events from multiple sources, reducing impact assessment and incident resolution time.
+One of BigPanda's greatest strengths is its vendor-agnostic nature, allowing it to correlate events from multiple sources and reduce impact assessment and incident resolution time.

-Operating more like a service than a product, BigPanda brings unique value-adds and a higher level of support.
-It boasts a vast library of integrations and can often be implemented quickly thanks to a solid onboarding process and compatibility with many existing monitoring, change, topology, collaboration, and ticketing tools.
+Operating more like a service than a product, BigPanda brings a higher level of support and a vast library of integrations.
+It can often be implemented quickly thanks to a solid onboarding process and compatibility with many existing monitoring, change, topology, collaboration, and ticketing tools.

 BigPanda requires considerably less effort to start processing information than other tools in its class.
-However, optimizing the platform’s output to be useful in a production environment may involve a more intricate process, particularly for alarm enhancement functions where machine learning needs extensive training to recognize specific patterns and improve decision-making.
-(This is why most teams looking to bring AIOps into their support workflow simply inherit our capabilities rather than starting from scratch with their own.)
+Optimizing the platform's output for a production environment can involve a more involved process, particularly for alarm enhancement functions where machine learning needs extensive training to recognize specific patterns and improve decision-making.
+(This is why most teams looking to bring AIOps into their support workflow simply inherit our capabilities rather than starting from scratch.)

-Some years ago, when we set out to identify the AIOps platform best suited for our particular workflow requirements, we ultimately determined that BigPanda was a good fit.
+When we set out to identify the AIOps platform best suited for our workflow requirements, we ultimately determined that BigPanda was a good fit.
+Here's why:

-• Scalable Pricing: Instead of a large upfront cost, BigPanda’s pricing model is based on the number of clients or devices running through it.
-This scalable pricing is advantageous as it grows with the business.
+• Scalable pricing: Instead of a large upfront cost, BigPanda's pricing model is based on the number of clients or devices running through it.
+This scales with the business.

 • Integration with ServiceNow's CMDB: BigPanda's ability to integrate with ServiceNow's CMDB enhances event intelligence.
 When an event occurs, BigPanda queries the CMDB to enrich and correlate data, providing accurate impact assessments and priority settings.
 This integration allows automated processes like runbook association and automated remediation to kick in with high accuracy, significantly streamlining NOC operations.

-• Ability to Ingest Additional Metadata: BigPanda can incorporate and analyze additional metadata, further enhancing the correlations built and strengthening the information output from the CMDB.
+• Ability to ingest additional metadata: BigPanda can incorporate and analyze additional metadata, further strengthening correlations and the information output from the CMDB.

 Moogsoft Logo

-Moogsoft is a cloud-native observability solution designed for DevOps professionals and SRE teams.
-It offers intelligent noise-reduction, alert correlation, and native observability capabilities, including metrics collection and anomaly detection.
+Before the acquisition, Moogsoft was a cloud-native observability solution designed for DevOps professionals and SRE teams.
+It offered intelligent noise-reduction, alert correlation, and native observability capabilities, including metrics collection and anomaly detection.
+It delivered out-of-the-box workflows and integrations with notification and alerting tools to help teams resolve incidents faster.

-When we evaluated Moogsoft as a potential event correlation tool for our own workflow a couple of years ago, it was still an on-premise solution.
-At that time, we were impressed by its excellent UI.
-However, its API capabilities offered less than what we needed in our particular use case.
-Back then, we considered it a tool that an organization would likely run in its data center and configure through that wonderful UI.
+When we evaluated Moogsoft as a potential event correlation tool for our own workflow several years ago, it was still an on-premise solution.
+At that time, we were impressed by its UI.
+Its API capabilities offered less than what we needed for our particular use case.
+We considered it a tool that an organization would likely run in its data center and configure through that UI.
+By the end of 2020, Moogsoft had relaunched its platform as a cloud-native product broken into microservices.
+The system was considerably stronger and more capable than during our evaluation.

-Again, like with any of these tools, while one platform ultimately proved best for our use case and workflow, each organization is unique and should be evaluated for suitability and value within the context of its specific environment.
+As with any of these tools, while one platform ultimately proved best for our use case and workflow, each organization is unique and should evaluate for suitability and value within the context of its specific environment.

 One important thing to note about AIOps tools

-Currently in 2024, no tool can contextualize the event impact for an IT service without additional instrumentation.
-Also, the ML algorithms that power these tools can’t establish the priority and urgency of a specific event without service context, which is why starting from scratch with such a tool on your own not only means high costs but sometimes quite a bit of lead time to train the system to understand or “learn” patterns and deliver real value.
+As of 2026, no tool can contextualize the event impact for an IT service without additional instrumentation.
+The ML algorithms that power these tools can't establish the priority and urgency of a specific event without service context.
+Starting from scratch with such a tool on your own means not only high costs but sometimes quite a bit of lead time to train the system to understand or "learn" patterns and deliver real value.

-Here at INOC, we’re already applying these tools to improve event monitoring and management as we continue to expand our service to provide additional value.
+Here at INOC, we're already applying these tools to improve event monitoring and management as we continue to expand our service.

 Talk to us about turning up support on our NOC to make our AIOps investments work for you.